N

 no if or buts. analysis unclear ksluts

-- lut ksluts, ksaláʔs, ksčkičxs There is no no about it, he has to be here (PS)
+- lut ksluts, ksaláʔs, ksčkičxs There is no no about it, s/he has to be here, s/he's going to arrive.
+(PS)

 not keep one’s word ksnx̌ʷilčnm̓